chromaui/intro-storybook-angular-template/README.md

     ├── tslint.json
     └── README.md

 1.  **`.storybook`**: This directory contains Storybook's [configuration](https://storybook.js.org/docs/react/configure/overview) files.

 2.  **`node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages).

 3.  **`src`**: This directory will contain all of the code related to what you will see on your application.

-4.  **`.browserslistrc`**: This file will contain the information regarding which browsers will be supported when the application is built.

-5.  **`.editorconfig`**: This file contains the configurations for [EditorConfig](https://editorconfig.org/).
+4.  **`.editorconfig`**: This file contains the configurations for [EditorConfig](https://editorconfig.org/).

-6. **`.gitignore`**: This file tells git which files it should not track or maintain during the development process of your project.
+5.  **`.gitignore`**: This file tells git which files it should not track or maintain during the development process of your project.

-7.  **`angular.json`**: This file contains all the configurations required for your Angular project.
+6.  **`angular.json`**: This file contains all the configurations required for your Angular project.

-8.  **`.babel.config.js`**: This file tells [babel](https://babeljs.io/) how to transpile the application's code.

-9. **`LICENSE`**: The template is licensed under the MIT licence.
+7.  **`LICENSE`**: The template is licensed under the MIT licence.

-10. **`package-lock.json`**: This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(Do not change it manually).**
+8.  **`package-lock.json`**: This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(Do not change it manually).**

-11. **`package.json`**: Standard manifest file for Node.js projects, which typically includes project specific metadata (such as the project's name, the author among other information).
+9.  **`package.json`**: Standard manifest file for Node.js projects, which typically includes project specific metadata (such as the project's name, the author among other information).
 It's based on this file that npm will know which packages are necessary to the project.

-12. **`tsconfig.app.json`**: This file contains auxiliary configurations for your Angular project.
+10. **`tsconfig.app.json`**: This file contains auxiliary configurations for your Angular project.

-13. **`tsconfig.json`**: This file contains configurations the required configurations for TypeScript.
+11. **`tsconfig.json`**: This file contains configurations the required configurations for TypeScript.

-14. **`tsconfig.spec.json`**: This is a TypeScript configuration file aimed for application testing.
+12. **`tsconfig.spec.json`**: This is a TypeScript configuration file aimed for application testing.

 ## Contribute